hashicorp/terraform-provider-aws/docs/contributing/running-and-writing-acceptance-tests.md

 These are some of the standard provider PreChecks:

-* `testAccPartitionHasServicePreCheck(serviceId string, t *testing.T)` checks whether the current partition lists the service as part of its offerings.
+* `acctest.PreCheckPartitionHasService(serviceId string, t *testing.T)` checks whether the current partition lists the service as part of its offerings.
 Note: AWS may not add new or public preview services to the service list immediately.
 This function will return a false positive in that case.
-* `testAccOrganizationsAccountPreCheck(t *testing.T)` checks whether the current account can perform AWS Organizations tests.
+* `acctest.PreCheckOrganizationsAccount(t *testing.T)` checks whether the current account can perform AWS Organizations tests.
-* `testAccAlternateAccountPreCheck(t *testing.T)` checks whether the environment is set up for tests across accounts.
+* `acctest.PreCheckAlternateAccount(t *testing.T)` checks whether the environment is set up for tests across accounts.
-* `testAccMultipleRegionPreCheck(t *testing.T, regions int)` checks whether the environment is set up for tests across regions.
+* `acctest.PreCheckMultipleRegion(t *testing.T, regions int)` checks whether the environment is set up for tests across regions.

 This is an example of using a standard PreCheck function.
-For an established service, such as WAF or FSx, use `testAccPartitionHasServicePreCheck()` and the service endpoint ID to check that a partition supports the service.
+For an established service, such as WAF or FSx, use `acctest.PreCheckPartitionHasService()` and the service endpoint ID to check that a partition supports the service.

 ```go
 func TestAccAwsExampleThing_basic(t *testing.T) {